Erik Russell Nelson

 Endocrine and Metabolic Control of Breast and Ovarian Cancer Pathophysiology

-Breast cancer remains the most commonly diagnosed cancer among women, while ovarian cancer continues to have a very poor 5 year survival rate.
+Patients with metastatic breast and ovarian cancer continue to have a very poor prognosis.
 The magnitude of this problem provides a strong impetus for studies that may lead to new chemopreventative strategies and/or lifestyle changes that reduce morbidity from these cancers.
 Therefore, the goal of our research is to elucidate the effects of the endocrine system and metabolism on breast and ovarian cancer initiation and progression.
 We integrate our expertise in physiology, endocrinology, immunology and in vivo models to pursue translational breast and ovarian cancer research.

-Several studies have demonstrated correlations between obesity and increased breast cancer risk, and decreased progression free survival amongst ovarian cancer patients.
+Several studies have demonstrated correlations between obesity and poor prognosis for patients with cancers of the breast or ovary.
 Interestingly, it has also been observed that elevated cholesterol itself is a poor prognostic for these cancers, independent of body mass index.
-This puts into perspective the recent finding that a primary metabolite of cholesterol, 27-hydroxycholesterol, has the ability to activate the estrogen receptor.
-Estrogen and its receptor (ER) are well known to influence certain types of breast cancer.
-We have also shown that 27-hydroxychoelsterol can activate the Liver X Receptors (LXRs), adding another layer of complexity to its biological actions.
-Using several cellular and animal models, we have now shown that in animal models 27-hydroxycholesterol decreases the time to breast cancer onset, increases tumor growth rate, and increases metastasis.
-Importantly, tumor growth rate can be reduced by inhibiting cholesterol synthesis with drugs like statins, or by novel inhibitors of the enzyme responsible for the synthesis of 27-hydroxycholesterol, potentially providing novel therapeutic options for breast cancer patients.
+This puts into perspective the recent finding that a primary metabolite of cholesterol, 27-hydroxycholesterol, has the ability to activate the estrogen receptor. and the Liver X Receptors (LXRs).
+Using several cellular and animal models, we have now shown that the 27-hydroxychoelsterol axis appears to play important roles in regulating the immune system, resulting in increased tumor progression.
+Our studies will likely provide novel therapeutic options for breast and ovarian cancer patients.

 The major focuses of the lab are: